nishantgandhi99/website/content/quotes.md

 **Eva Infeld:** "As soon as you give people a metric they're judged by, they optimize for that metric rather than do quality work.
 This one sentence sums up much of toxicity in corporations, academia, even education.
 So simple."

+**Dr Mahathir Mohamad, ex Prime Minister of Malaysia:** "Don’t overeat!!!
+My mother used to tell me to stop eating when food is tasty.
+There is a tendency for people over a certain age to become obese.
+They have a big stomach and to satisfy themselves, they drink and they overeat, which places a burden on their heart.
+I have been about 62-64 (kg) for years.
+I can wear my clothing made 30 years ago!"